rumblesan/improviz/docs/language.md

 ## Symbols

-A symbol is really just a name.
-Currently it's only used for giving the name of textures to the texture function.
+A symbol is really just a name and is primarily used for giving the name of textures to the texture function.
 They can be assigned to variables if desired.

 ```
 texture(:crystal)